 From snow-dusted mountains to charming “Heidi” style villages, Austria is a magical place to visit.
-In Vienna, an afternoon in a coffee house is unmissable, in Salzburg you can explore the historic cobbled streets and Mozart’s House.
+In Vienna, an afternoon in a coffee house is unmissable.
+In Salzburg, you can explore the historic cobbled streets and Mozart’s House.
 Don’t forget to visit Salzkammergut, where Maria sang about the hills being alive, with the sound of music!

 Vienna is the cultural capital of Austria and probably the best place to start your tour of Austria.
-Below we have outlined the top 10 best luxury tours in Austria which, will give you the best possible experience of this picturesque country.
+Below, we have outlined the top 10 best luxury tours in Austria, which will give you the best possible experience of this picturesque country.

 1. Riding Dinner’s Private Horse and Carriage Rides

 Vienna is the cultural capital of Austria and probably the best place to start your tour of Austria.
-Vienna is famous for its many cultural events, classical concerts, imperial architecture, coffee houses, cosy wine taverns, and Viennese charm.
+Vienna is famous for its many cultural events, classical concerts, imperial architecture, coffee houses, cozy wine taverns, and Viennese charm.

-The best tour in Vienna is Riding Dinner’s private, magical and memorable Horse and Carriage Ride.
-These rides will show you the sights in style and come with sparkling wine, sandwiches, petit fours and a Butler.
+The best tour in Vienna is Riding Dinner’s private, magical, and memorable Horse and Carriage Ride.
+These rides will show you the sights in style and come with sparkling wine, sandwiches, petit fours, and a Butler.

 Riding Dinner has been created by enthusiasts of both Vienna and delicious food.
-Their desire is to combine culinary arts, sightseeing and Viennese tradition in a memorable experience, whilst also conveying the cultural and traditional values of the magnificent city of Vienna.
+Their desire is to combine culinary arts, sightseeing, and Viennese tradition in a memorable experience whilst also conveying the cultural and traditional values of the magnificent city of Vienna.

-Besides the coachman, you will be accompanied by your butler who will take care of your every need and will also serve the food and drinks.
+Besides the coachman, you will be accompanied by your butler, who will take care of your every need and will also serve the food and drinks.
 This truly is the most exclusive table in the entire city, inside your very own horse-drawn carriage!

 2. Boat Ride In Vienna

-The Danube river and the Danube canal flow through Vienna like a blue thread.
+The Danube River and the Danube Canal flow through Vienna like a blue thread.
 Let the waves carry you to the most beautiful sights that Vienna has to offer.
-Choose from 3 different routes for your hop on hop off boat ride in Vienna.
+Choose from 3 different routes for your hop-on hop-off boat ride in Vienna.

-Route B presents the modern side of Vienna and its urban skyline of the United Nations, the Danube Tower and the new area called the Danube City.
+Route B presents the modern side of Vienna and its urban skyline of the United Nations, the Danube Tower, and the new area called the Danube City.
 The boat trip starts at the Reichsbrücke, from where you sail on the Danube out of the city to the old lock at Nußdorf.
-After a short stop, you continue on the Danube canal, where you can experience the historic sights of Vienna.
+After a short stop, you continue on the Danube Canal, where you can experience the historic sights of Vienna.
 Enjoy the relaxing atmosphere on board while the city passes by.
 The final destination is the new shipping station “Vienna City” at Schwedenplatz, where state-of-the-art architecture and hip restaurants radiate urban flair.

 Enjoy Viennese delicacies in the boat’s restaurant or sunbathe on the upper deck.
-During the cool evening hours and in the winter time the ship is comfortably heated.
+During the cool evening hours and in the wintertime, the ship is comfortably heated.
 The large panoramic windows offer you a perfect view of Vienna.